 The impact on a brand’s UGC will be larger than their own posts.
 Brands will now need a UGC Analytics platform to determine the scale of the posts they are being tagged or mentioned in.
 For brands that have access to a UGC analytics tool, there have been no changes to the Facebook API, and therefore there will be no changes to the efficacy of these platforms.

 As a subset of UGC, the largest impact of this change will be on Instagram influencers.
-First, without a UGC Analytics platform or an Influencer Marketing Platform, brands will no longer be able to validate the likes or engagement rate of influencers.
+First, without a UGC Analytics tool or an Influencer Marketing Platform, brands will no longer be able to validate the likes or engagement rate of influencers.
 Influencers will still be able to self-report, but brands will have a harder time auditing these claims without a visible likes feature.
 Expect analytics tools and influencer marketing platforms to become slightly more important.

 I expect influencers will respond by focusing more on content that generates comments (to avoid alienating brands without influencer platforms).
 Expect more questions in captions.
 While some influencers have claimed this will also allow them to focus more on being creative and generating great content (as opposed to chasing likes), I suspect that will be overshadowed by influencers now chasing followers and comments.